 Results

-We first explored the results at equilibrium to understand the influence of clonality on R, Pareto β, LD measured as ṝd, and the mean, variance, skewness and kurtosis of FIS at three population sizes (N=105, Figure 1; N=103, Figure S1.a and N=104, Figure S1.b), and then examined the evolutionary dynamics of parameters over generations to determine the effect of clonality at different time steps and quantify the time needed to converge towards stationary values (Figure 2, Figure S2).
-We assessed which genotypic and genetic parameter produced the most identifiable signal allowing accurate inferences (Figure 3, Figures S3 and S4).
-Finally, we approached the issue of sampling strategy to determine its effects on the accuracy of estimates that can be expected for datasets obtained from natural populations (Figure 4, Figure S2).
+We first explored the results at equilibrium to understand the influence of clonality on R, Pareto β, LD measured as ṝd, and the mean, variance, skewness and kurtosis of FIS at three population sizes (N=105, Figure 1; N=103, Figure S1.a and N=104, Figure S1.b) and then examined the evolutionary dynamics of the parameters over generations to determine the effect of clonality at different time steps and quantify the time needed to converge towards stationary values (Figure 2, Figure S2).
+We assessed which genotypic and genetic parameters produced the most identifiable signal, allowing accurate inferences (Figure 3, Figures S3 and S4).
+Finally, we approached the issue of sampling strategy to determine its effects on the accuracy of estimates for datasets obtained from natural populations (Figure 4, Figure S2).